 Resident’s assist in training pharmacy students during IPPE and APPE rotations, often serving as a de facto primary preceptor for students on selected rotations.
 Residents also will be involved with a variety of other teaching activities including facilitation of small group discussions, leading student topic discussions, assisting with OSCEs and delivering a large classroom teaching experience.
 In addition, residents will deliver a variety of presentations throughout the year, including a formal CE topic, case presentations and journal clubs.

 The resident is responsible for the development, implementation and evaluation of a publishable quality Research Project.
 The objective is to develop the resident's skills in problem identification, investigation and solution.
 Each project must be approved by the residency director.
 A project manuscript is required at the end of the residency year.
+The results will be presented at the Western States Conference for Pharmacy Residents, Fellows, and Preceptors.

 The resident will be provided the option to participate in the longitudinal Teaching Certificate (PRSTL) Program.